Sir George Williams Campus

 - The Ombudsperson shall submit an annual report to the Board by November 1 of each year covering the previous academic year.
 The report shall detail activities of the Ombuds Office, including statistics on the concerns and complaints received, and shall make recommendations, as necessary.
 The Secretary-General shall ensure that the appropriate University authorities consider and respond to the recommendations contained in the report.

-- The annual report shall be published in the University’s newspaper and submitted, for information purposes, to the Senate.
+- The annual report shall be published in the University’s news site and submitted, for information purposes, to the Senate.

 Complaints Relating to the Operations of the Ombuds Office

-- If the Member is not satisfied with the response of the Secretary-General, he/she may request, in writing, within fifteen (15) working days of receiving the response, that the Appeals Committee of the Board review the complaint against the Ombudsperson.
+- If the Member is not satisfied with the response of the Secretary-General, the Member may request, in writing, within fifteen (15) working days of receiving the response, that the Appeals Committee of the Board review the complaint against the Ombudsperson.